 If a child has negative feelings about talking, he may be unwilling to raise his hand, pretend that he doesn't know an answer when called on, or withdraw from social situations such as sitting with others at lunch or playing with a group on the playground.

 Should You Make a Referral?

-You may have ordered this video and handbook because you're concerned that a child in your class may be stuttering.
-The Teacher's Referral Checklist in Table 1 on the next page can help you decide.
+You may have ordered the DVD and handbook because you're concerned that a child in your class may be stuttering.
+The Teacher's Referral Checklist can help you decide.